The 4Ps of marketing, also known as the producer-oriented model, have been used by marketers around the world for decades.

 Recently, though, the growing influence of the Web has made these classic principles look a bit archaic in light of the new relationship that businesses have with customers.

-In a day where customers seem to know everything about your business, the old marketing mix that the 4Ps offers is increasingly at odds with how business is done today.
+In a day where customers seem to know everything about your business, the old marketing mix that the 4Ps offers is increasingly at odds with how B2B business is conducted today.

 First, we need to look at the fundamental problems with the old way of doing things.
 Then we need to identify a framework that can cover the same fundamentals, but that is more aligned with how business is conducted today.